GitauHarrison/notes/twilio_sendgrid.md

-# How to Send and Receive Emails from You Flask App using Twilio SendGrid
+# How to Send and Receive Emails from Your Flask App using Twilio SendGrid

 [SendGrid](http://sendgrid.com/) is a communication platform for transactional and marketing email.
 The goal of using SendGrid is technically delivering an exceptional email experience since email is the backbone of a business' customer engagement.
 In this tutorial, I will show you how you can build a Flask application and integrate Twilio SendGrid APIs.

-### What we will do:
+## What we will do:

 1. Create a SendGrid account
 2. Build a Flask application
 3. Integrate Flask mail
 4. Integrate Twilio SendGrid

-### Create a SendGrid account
+## Create a SendGrid account

 * Create a [free account](https://signup.sendgrid.com/) now
 * Log into your account